Health Sciences PhD

 - Loh, Yin Yin (Vanessa): Child-parent relationship therapy for children with behavioural problems and their families: Development and pilot study

-- Mataiti, Helen: The practice of coaching in early intervention settings, in Aotearoa New Zealand
+- Mataiti, Helen: The practice of coaching in early childhood intervention settings in Aotearoa New Zealand

 - Nawawi, Junita: Children's experience in play-based therapy after experiencing the Christchurch earthquakes